BoomMccloud/interviewer-pro/project_planning/tdd_plan.md

         *   **Status: DONE (`getFirstQuestion` and `continueInterview` integration tests DONE)**
     *   **De-risking:** Unit tests confirm your code's logic when dealing with AI inputs/outputs.
 The Integration/Spike test confirms connectivity and basic prompt viability with the actual AI.

-5.  **Session API Route Logic:**
+5.  **Session API Route Logic (Now tRPC Procedures):**
     *   **Type:** Integration Tests
-    *   **Target:** `app/api/mvp-sessions/[id]/route.ts` (GET and POST handlers).
+    *   **Target:** tRPC router for sessions (e.g., `src/server/api/routers/session.ts` or a similar file within your tRPC structure) containing procedures like `getSessionById` and `submitAnswerToSession`.
     *   **Instrumentation:**
-        *   Use a test setup that allows you to make HTTP requests to your API route handlers in isolation (libraries like `next-test-api-route-handler` help, or manually construct request/response objects).
+        *   Tests will involve creating a tRPC test caller/client.
-        *   **Mock `lib/gemini.ts` and `lib/personaService.ts` calls** within these API tests.
-This isolates the API's logic (handling HTTP requests, interacting with the DB) from the AI complexity.
+        *   **Mock `lib/gemini.ts` and `lib/personaService.ts` calls** within these tRPC procedure tests.
+This isolates the tRPC procedure's logic (handling inputs, interacting with the DB, calling other services) from the AI complexity.
-        *   Test the POST handler: Simulate receiving user input.
-Assert that the API route:
+        *   Test the `submitAnswerToSession` procedure (equivalent to POST handler):
+            *   Simulate receiving user input for a given session ID.
+            *   Assert that the procedure:
                 *   Loads the correct session/JD/Resume from the database.
-            *   Calls `personaService.getPersona` with the expected ID.
+                *   Calls `personaService.getPersona` with the expected ID (if applicable, or persona is part of session).
-            *   Calls `gemini.ts.continueInterview` with the correct context (history including user input, persona, JD/Resume).
+                *   Calls `gemini.ts.continueInterview` with the correct context.
-            *   **Saves the updated session state, including the AI's full structured response (next question, feedback, alternative) returned by the *mocked* `gemini.ts` call, back to the database.**
+                *   **Saves the updated session state, including the AI's full structured response, back to the database.**
-            *   Returns the correct HTTP status code and response body (the next question text).
+                *   Returns the correct response body (e.g., the next question text or full AI response).
+        *   Test the `getSessionById` procedure (equivalent to GET handler):
+            *   Simulate a request with a session ID.
-        *   Test the GET handler: Simulate a GET request.
-Assert that it loads the correct session state from the database and returns it.
+            *   Assert that it loads the correct session state from the database and returns it.
-    *   **De-risking:** Validates the orchestration logic of the API route, ensuring it correctly calls dependencies and manages persistent session state in the database upon receiving user input.
+    *   **De-risking:** Validates the orchestration logic of the tRPC procedures, ensuring they correctly call dependencies and manage persistent session state in the database.
     *   **Status: NOT STARTED**

 ---